Sourdough Croissant Bread

 Stretch and Folds | Strengthen the Gluten

-Grab the edge of the dough and lift it straight up before folding it over onto itself.
 Turn the bowl a quarter turn, and repeat, working your way around the sides of the bowl.
 Initially, the dough will be loose, but after 10-15 folds, the dough begins to come together.

 Continue to stretch and fold the dough roughly 20-30 times, or until the dough becomes resistant.
+Cover the bowl and rest for 30 minutes.
 This completes one set of stretch and folds.
-Cover the bowl and rest for 30 minutes.

 Continue stretching and folding the dough for a total of 4 sets with 30 minute intervals.